- Easy to onboard staff with dedicated training mode

 Sales and Payments

 Customer profiles can be created in order to help managers better understand the habits and interests of their regulars.
-Profiles log the customer's purchase history, loyalty account, and available balance.
-Custom loyalty programs can be created to retain customers.
+Profiles log the customer's purchase history, loyalty account, and available balance, while custom loyalty programs can be created to retain customers.
 In another example of Vend's flexibility, existing customer lists can be imported through a CSV upload.

 Yes, Vend's third-party integrations cover even more than ecommerce and payments.
 Here are a few more common POS features that Vend users can access through Vend's interface: